wp-staging/wp-staging/readme.txt

 Donate link: https://wordpress.org/plugins/wp-staging
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: staging, migration, wordpress migration, development, migrate, cloning, clone, database export, database find replace, database serialization, db backup, file backup, backup, db migration, db restore, website backup, website staging, website deploy, staging, admin, page, content, plugin, media, backup, test, test site, testing, sandbox, widget, post, plugin, admin, posts, sidebar, shortcode, google, administration, ajax, api, authentication, blog, code, comments, contact, dashboard, multisite, theme
+Tags: staging, migration, wordpress migration, wordpress staging, development, migrate, cloning, clone, database export, database find replace, database serialization, duplication, duplicator, duplicate, site duplicate, duplicate posts, db backup, file backup, backup, db migration, db restore, website backup, website staging, website deploy, staging, admin, page, content, plugin, media, backup, test, test site, testing, sandbox, widget, post, plugin, admin, posts, sidebar, shortcode, google, administration, ajax, api, authentication, blog, code, comments, contact, dashboard, multisite, theme
 Requires at least: 3.6+
-Tested up to: 4.3
+Tested up to: 4.4
-Stable tag: 0.9.5
+Stable tag: 0.9.8

+A duplicator plugin!
 Clone, duplicate and migrate live sites to independent staging and development sites that are available only to administrators.

 == Description ==

-<strong>This software is brandnew, well tested but still beta and work in progress! <br>
+<strong>This cloning and staging plugin is brandnew, well tested but still beta and work in progress! <br>
 If you find a bug please open a ticket in the [support request](https://wordpress.org/support/plugin/wp-staging/ "support forum").
 Every issue will be fixed asap!
 </strong>
+<br /> <br />
+WP Staging is working very stable so i the stable 1.0 will be released very soon.
+<br /><br />
+<strong>Note: </strong> This plugin is not able to push back your changes to the live site at the moment!
+This is a feature i am already working on.
+<br /> <br />

 <blockquote>
 <h4> WP Staging for WordPress Migration </h4>
-This plugin allows you to create an staging or development environment in seconds* <br /> <br />
+This duplicator plugin allows you to create an staging or development environment in seconds* <br /> <br />
-It creates a clone of your website into a subfolder of your current WordPress installation with an entire copy of your database.
+It creates a file clone of your website into a subfolder of your current WordPress installation with an entire copy of your database.
 This sounds pretty simple and yes it is!
 All the hard time consumptive database and file copy stuff including url replacements is done in the background.
  <br /> <br />
 I created this plugin because all other solutions are way too complex, overloaded with dozens of options or having server requirements which are not available on most shared hosting solutions.